The exam will be a Quiz on Canvas

 - Any crib notes, cheat sheets, or other “aids”

 - Any electronic device (calculations will be simple enough you can do them on paper) — no calculators, phones, pagers, mp3 players, iPods, iPads, iAnything-elses, Blackberries, laptops, desktops, GPS, etc.

 That’s about it!
 Study hard!
 I know there is lots to know and lots to memorize (the plague of any introductory science course!), but go at it!

 Try to remember that this is God’s creation we are studying (it’s one of the symptoms of the Fall that studying divine artistry seems like drudgery!).
 As you study the Earth-Atmosphere system, you are studying God’s handiwork!
 You are doing theology (learning about God)!
 Hard though it is, try to keep that perspective going …

 Extra note on the soil texture triangle from Chapter 18 / Lab 6

-What you need to remember is the numbers are always in the order: sand, silt, clay (drill it in to tour memory: sand, silt, clay … sand, silt, clay… sand, silt, clay ..)
+What you need to remember is the numbers are always in the order: sand, silt, clay (drill it into your memory: sand, silt, clay … sand, silt, clay… sand, silt, clay ..)